yankay/scala-tour/scala-tour.md

 ### Using Java

 Scala can operate Java very easily.
 There have been lots of samples before.
 Java can also use Scala.
-This example show how to use @BeanProperty Annotation to create Java Style Bean.
+This example shows how to use @BeanProperty Annotation to create Java Style Bean.
 Try to add @BeanProperty before var name.
 So that the bean contains getter/setter.
 And the Apache BeanUtils can work correctly.